Sharing new evidence on IPS employment support in Aotearoa

-Read more about Sharing Workwise results for 2021-2022Many things affect our mental health, including having good relationships, coping skills, and feeling respected.
+Read more about Sharing new evidence on IPS employment support in AotearoaMany things affect our mental health, including having good relationships, coping skills, and feeling respected.
 An important contribution to mental health is having employment or some form of meaningful activity.

 Most people with mental health challenges can work, and want to work.
 And having a job helps people get well, and stay well.